-Hotel Guest Elevators
+🗧 Guest Elevators & Stairwells

 Button panels and handrails should be disinfected at regular intervals, including the beginning of each housekeeping staff work shift and continuing throughout the day.
+Also, consider strategies that minimize traffic in enclosed spaces, including limiting the number of people on an elevator at one time and designating directional signage in stairwells.
+For more information, please refer to CDC guidelines for Employer Information for Hotels and Employer Information for Office Buildings.